 If you are going to use PostgreSQL, make sure the "pgcrypto" module is installed.
 On Linux/UNIX, you may need to install a separate package called "postgresql-contrib" (refer to the PostgreSQL documentation for more information), which contains the "pgcrypto" module.
 The "pgcrypto" module provides cryptographic functions for PostgreSQL, including the "digest" function, which is needed for eZ Publish.
 When setting up a PostgreSQL database for eZ Publish, you will have to register these functions in the database as described in the "Setting up a database" part of the installation instructions.

 Oracle compatibility

-The eZ Publish Database Extension makes it possible to use Oracle as a database for eZ Publish.
-Refer to this page for more information.
+The eZ Publish Extension for Oracle Database makes it possible to use Oracle as a database for eZ Publish.
+Please refer to the documentation of the database extension for technical details.

 Image conversion system (optional)